junjiemars/nore/README.md

 and CMake is not debug friendly and poor documented.

-The **Nore** try to find out another way, use everything that you had learned: shell, shell script, make, makefile to make a build system for variant platform.
+The **Nore** try to find out another way, use everything that you had learned: shell, shell script, make, makefile to make a build system for variant platforms.

-Allways keep the following in my mind:
+Allways keep the following in mind:
 * Keep classic workflow: configure, make, make install
 * Keep things simple: shell, make
 * Keep things easy to get it done